tbadams45/tbadams45.github.io/_posts/2016-07-01-speech-in-proverbs.md

 > "A man finds joy in giving an apt reply -- and how good is a timely word!"
 15:23

+A timely word or an apt reply are much more easily found had if your words are carefully chosen.

 > "The heart of the righteous weighs its answers, but the mouth of the wicked gushes evil."
 15:28